rudrankriyam/rudrankriyam/README.md

 ### Hi there 👋

 - 🔭 I’m currently working as a SWE Intern at Ultrahuman, working remotely. 👨‍💻
-- 🌱 I’m currently learning to manage my time productively to get the best out of these three months.
+- 🌱 I’m currently learning to manage my time productively to get the best out of the ten months.
 - 📫 How to reach me: You can find me available most of the time on [Twitter](https://twitter.com/rudrankriyam)